apereo/cas/docs/cas-server-documentation/installation/Kubernetes-Helm-Deployment.md

 This chart uses `StatefulSet` for CAS rather than a `Deployment` but this may change in the future or become configurable.

-The Boot Admin CAS server discovery method should probably change to "cloud" discovery eventually.
+The Spring Boot Admin CAS server discovery method should probably change to "cloud" discovery eventually.

 ## Installing CAS on local Kubernetes Installation